 Garnish and Enjoy:

-This chowder is especially delicious when served warm, topped with garnishes of crispy chopped bacon or smoked ham, shredded cheddar cheese and chopped chives.
+This chowder is especially nice warm, topped with crisp chopped bacon or smoked ham, shredded cheddar cheese and chopped chives.

 Serving Suggestions:

-This creamy corn chowder goes great with any number of complementary sides to round out a meal:
+This creamy corn chowder befits any number of sides that might round out a meal:

-Crusty bread: A warm baguette or sourdough roll is perfect for dunking into the creamy soup.
+Crusty bread: A fresh baguette or sourdough roll for dunking in the soup.

-Salad: A light green salad with a vinaigrette balances the richness of the chowder.
+Salad: A light green salad, dressed with a vinaigrette, counteracts the richness of the chowder.

-Grilled Cheese: Serve with a classic grilled cheese sandwich for an extra-cozy meal.
+Grilled Cheese: Enjoy it with a classic grilled cheese sandwich for an even more comforting entree.

-Cornbread: Serve with some hot, buttery cornbread — for a Southern flair.
+Cornbread: Pair with some hot, buttery cornbread — for that Southern touch.

 Storage and Reheating Tips: